jirastopwatch/.github/profile/README.md

 [![donation-logo]][donation-site]

 Jira StopWatch is charityware.
-If you like the product, [please consider donating to The Autistic Self Advocacy Network][donation-site].
+If you like the product, [please consider donating][donation-link] to [The Autistic Self Advocacy Network][donation-site].

 # Get involved!